Hoyts Regent Theatre

 80 Maitland Road,

-The Hoyts Regent Theatre, located in the Newcastle suburb of Islington, opened on 10th January 1930 for W. Herbert of Herbert’s Theatres.
+The Regent Theatre, located in the Newcastle suburb of Islington, opened on 10th January 1930 for W. Herbert of Herbert’s Theatres.

 In 1941 or 1942, Hoyts Theatres obtained a majority interest in the property.
 But eventually, with the advent of television in Newcastle in the early-1960’s, the Regent Theatre could not survive and closed its doors on Saturday, June 27, 1964.
-It remained empty for until August 1969, when it was converted into a Builders Hardware Store, which operated for many years.
+It remained empty until August 1969, when it was converted into a Builders Hardware Store, which operated for many years.
 By 2020 the foyers was in use as a vintage clothing store and the auditorium was Regent Renovations selling vintage furniture.

-Certainly, this theater’s fate is one of the more depressing examples of adaptive reuse.
+Certainly, this theatre’s fate is one of the more depressing examples of adaptive reuse.